dct2012/4wm/README.md

     * add keyboard use.

   * pretty print.
-    * make sure we can compile without all this stuff defined
     * make sure it also works for messengers other than dzen2
     * get the title to work nicely
-    * reduce calls to printf()
-    * add a way to pipe another stream (conky) to dzen
-    * try to allow the user to control what is displayed and the order
+    * allow the user to control what is displayed and the order

   * Add a command to invert the current windows color.